 attribute export profiles.
 But, the structure of your table (i.e, the columns of your table) must be written in a JSON format, and inserted in the dedicated column of your import/export file, called

 We are aware that this JSON format is not ideal, but there is no other easy way to proceed as of today.
-That's why, if you need to make some changes via flat files, we recommend you to export your attributes first, fix what needs to be, and re-import it.
+That's why, if you need to make some changes via XLSX or CSV files, we recommend you to export your attributes first, fix what needs to be, and re-import it.

 If you prefer to use the API, please note that the table configuration is part of the

 Attribute endpoint.
 To learn more about it, you can refer to our API documentation.

 We've developed dedicated import/export profiles for the options of your

 Because it would have been a nightmare to mix up the columns configuration and the options of the

 Select columns in the same file, we've decided to create distinct import and export profiles for the options: the

 table option export, both in CSV or XLSX format.
 To know more about imports, please check out the dedicated article, and for exports, everything you need to know is in this article.